tremon36/G-control/Readme.md

 **G-CONTROL**

-G-Control is a system that supports gesture control for computers.
+G-Control is a system that provides gesture control for computers.

 Information on usage here: [link]